-The information people use is increasingly available online, often for free, and scholarly publications are no exception.
+Information is increasingly available online, often for free, and scholarly publications are no exception.
 Open access scholarly publications are, as Peter Suber describes them, “digital, online, free of charge, and free of most copyright and licensing restrictions,” and they may be available at a publisher’s website or placed in a repository by an author.
-Open access journals are proliferating, as are open access policies at institutions of higher education.
-Why the growing interest among scholars in choosing open access?
+Open access journals are proliferating, as are open access policies at institutions of higher education and, mostly recently, open access book programs.
+Why the growing interest among scholars in choosing open access for their publications?

-If you want your writing to reach as many people as possible, why limit your audience to those who can pay?
+If you want your writing to reach as many people as possible, why limit your audience to those who can pay to read it?

 Governments, universities, and funding agencies — all interested in the value of their investment in scholarly research — are increasingly requiring that the publications derived from grant-funded research be made publicly available.

 - The Policies & Legislation page has more details about federal and state requirements.